traqy/eyeota-coding-project/README.md

 Notes:

 A project skeleton has been implemented with Gradle.
 You can run the usual Gradle commands to clean, build, run tests, etc... using the
-Gradle wrapper (e.g.: ./gradlew clean|build|...) from your project root.
+Gradle wrapper (e.g.: ./gradlew clean|build|test) from your project root.
+Do not use Maven or any other build tool.

 Do not change the data file.